ayantot/php-training/README.md

 # php-training

-Let me introduce you my php training with WCS.
+Let me introduce you my php training with Symfony.